fsharp/fslang-design/RFCs/FS-1102-pattern-matches-on-use-bindings.md

 does not actually work:
 ```
 error FS0852: 'use' bindings must be of the form 'use <var> = <expr>'
+error FS0073: internal error: Couldn't find Dispose on IDisposable, or it was overloaded
 ```

 Two `use`s after a tuple deconstruction must be used: